 Necessary documentation: Gross revenues for the 12 months prior to January 31, 2020; cost of goods sold for 12 months prior to January 31, 2020; corporate name, ID number, and social security numbers for all owners; the date the business was established; how long the current owner has been there; names, address, phone numbers, and social security numbers for all owners; the number of employees as of January 31, 2020; and bank name, account number, and routing number.

 Compatibility with other financial assistance: You can have both an EIDL grant and a PPP loan as long as you do not use the funds for the same purpose.
 If you ultimately receive a PPP loan or refinance an EIDL into a PPP loan, any advance amount received under the Emergency Economic Injury Grant Program would be subtracted from the amount forgiven in the PPP.
-In other words, if your business spends 100% of the PPP funds (say $10,000) on forgivable expenses, but you also receive an EIDL grant (say $3,000), all $10,000 will be forgiven, but you’ll be required to pay back to $3,000 under the PPP loan terms of 1 percent fixed interest over 2 years.
+In other words, if your business spends 100% of the PPP funds (say $10,000) on forgivable expenses, but you also receive an EIDL grant (say $3,000), all $10,000 will be forgiven, but you’ll be required to pay back to $3,000 under the PPP loan terms.

 Additional information: For more information, contact the SBA disaster assistance customer service center at 1-800-659-2955 or by email at firstname.lastname@example.org.